-You have to make sure that the 4K display screen you get will be able to accommodate all the signal transmission options of all your peripheral devices (blu ray players, gaming consoles, etc).
+You have to make sure that the 4K display screen you get will accommodate all the signal transmission options of all your peripheral devices (blu ray players, gaming consoles, etc.).

 Older Xbox and Playstation consoles aren’t equipped to handle 4K signal transmission is one good example.

-So if you wish to still use those consoles, you have to ensure that your LED TV will have connection options compatible with those consoles.
+So if you wish to use those consoles still, you have to ensure that your LED TV will have connection options compatible with those consoles.